XcalableMP/manual/en/gmove.rst

 Communication of duplicated array and scalar values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Not only the distributed array but also the duplicate array and ordinary scalar variable can be described on the right side.
+Not only distributed arrays but also duplicated arrays and scalar variables can be described on the right hand side.

-* XMP/C program (a port of it)
+* XMP/C program

 .. code-block:: C